-The geomorphological characteristics of the Site are typical of upland peat areas in this part of Scotland.
-The elevated terrain comprises relatively steep hills and large generally flat areas covered in blanket mire 'bog', wet modified 'bog' and basin mires 'fen'.
-Blanket peat covers most of the landscape with the exception of steeper ground, while basin peat has developed locally in topographic depressions and flats within the terrain.
-Small ponds of standing water can be found scattered around the relatively flat areas within boggy ground, particularly in the north western area of the Site.
-Numerous peat hags are throughout the Site, generally up to 2 m in height.
+The geomorphological characteristics of the Proposed Development are typical of upland peat areas in this part of Scotland.
+The elevated terrain comprises relatively steep hills, numerous outcrops of exposed rock and generally flat areas covered in blanket bog, wet modified bog and wet heath.
+Exposed rock covers the majority of the landscape, whilst basin peat has developed locally in topographic depressions and flats within the terrain.
+Large and small ponds of standing water can be found scattered around the relatively flat areas within boggy ground, particularly in the northern area of the Proposed Development.
+Numerous peat hags are throughout the Proposed Development, generally up to 1m in height.

-Geomorphological features that are evident from aerial photographs and site reconnaissance survey include the following:
+Geomorphological features that are evident from aerial photographs and site reconnaissance surveys include the following:

-- Frequent immature and mature peat hags and hummocks throughout the Site; - Gully erosion of steepened watercourses; - Peat pipes (some of which collapsed leaving sunken depressions) in localised areas; - Dendritic drainage paths are across both the east and west areas of the Site, indicating relatively shallow temporary drainage conditions on gently sloping ground.
-These dendritic drainage patterns generally feed into a tributary of the River Tarff; - North-east to south-west trending linear subsurface features, potentially expressions of the bedrock geology, are present to the south-west of the Site; and - Watercourses including small streams and occasional lochans.
+- Majority of landscape shows exposed or near surface rock. - Frequent immature and mature peat hags and hummocks throughout the Site; - Gully erosion of steepened watercourses; - Peat pipes (some of which collapsed leaving sunken depressions) in localised areas; - Dendritic drainage paths are across the Site, indicating relatively shallow temporary drainage conditions on gently sloping ground.
+These dendritic drainage patterns generally feed into tributaries of the Allt Saigh; - South west to north east trending linear subsurface feature, potentially an expression of the bedrock geology, present to the south west of the Site, likely to represent a fault line; and - Numerous watercourses including small streams and lochans.